 NOTE – Users may use different service numbers in the source node IDs of bundles sent.

-Implementations are not required to be able to source bundles with sending EID dtn:none (anonymous bundles).
+Implementations of this specification are not required to be able to source bundles with sending EID dtn:none (anonymous bundles).

 Bundle Cancellation

 Implementations of this specification are not required to implement the ‘Canceling a Transmission’ service described in RFC9171 section 5.12.